 Most people return to work around 3 days after having lens replacement surgery, although this will depend on the nature of the work you do.
 Your vision will gradually improve over the first couple of weeks following treatment, with optimum vision usually being reached after around 4-6 weeks.

 Want to know more about lens replacement?

-If you’d like to find out more, why not come along to a lens replacement surgery open evening at your nearest Optegra eye hospital?
+If you’d like to find out more, why not come along to a consultation at your nearest Optegra eye hospital?
 You’ll be able to take a look around our state-of-the-art facilities, meet our friendly team and ask any questions you may have about the treatment.

-In the meantime, take a look at our lens replacement surgery infographic, which explains some of the most common queries about the treatment.
+In the meantime, take a look at our lens replacement surgery report, which explains some of the most common queries about the treatment.